 Nick also sees a trend of framing graded cards along with corresponding player photos or jerseys.

-One of the leaders in sports memoraibilia framing is RJ Jacquez of Jacquez Art & Custom Framing based in Chula Vista, California.
+One of the leaders in framing sports memorabilia is RJ Jacquez of Jacquez Art & Custom Framing based in Chula Vista, California.

 “To us,” says RJ, “much of what we do is ‘Storytelling’.
 I always try to get to the real reason for why people choose us to frame their sports memorabilia and then make that the center of our creativity for that project.”